Illinois Institute of Technology Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Illinois Tech, approximately 53% of students took out student loans averaging $6,976 a year.
-That adds up to $27,904 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Illinois Tech, approximately 53% of students took out student loans averaging $8,010 a year.
+That adds up to $32,040 over four years for those students.

-How Much Money Do Illinois Tech Graduates Make?students who graduate from Illinois Tech with a bachelor's degree go on to jobs where they make an average salary of $69,100 in their early years.
-That's great news for Illinois Tech students since it is 69% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Illinois Tech Graduates Make?students who graduate with a bachelor's degree from Illinois Tech make about $69,100 a year during their first few years of employment after graduation.
+This is good news for future Illinois Tech graduates since it is 74% more than the average college graduate's salary of $39,802 per year.

 Location of Illinois Institute of Technology